marcusberro/url-shortener/README.md

 Under construction version: it's better run it in idea IDE with Gradle plugin

+There are 2 database options: mysql or h2 in memory.
+To run with a specific db inform spring.profiles.active property calling gradle:

+> gradle bootRun -Pspring.profiles.active=mysql

+or

+> gradle bootRun -Pspring.profiles.active=h2

+If it doesn't find this property, default property is h2

 Once you start the application, the following endpoints are available so far:

 Home (Future single-page app)